puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Resolution**:

-* Each kernel utilizes its own implementation object to collect processor data.
+* Each kernel uses its own implementation object to collect processor data.
 Linux and kFreeBSD parse `/proc/cpuinfo` for each processor.
 AIX parses the output of `lsdev` for its processor section.
 * For Solaris, we parse the output of `kstat` for each processor.
 OpenBSD uses the sysctl variables 'hw.model' and 'hw.ncpu' for the CPU model and the CPU count respectively.
-Darwin utilizes the system profiler to collect the physical CPU count and speed.
+Darwin uses the system profiler to collect the physical CPU count and speed.

 ([↑ Back to top](#page-nav))